 A key feature distinguishing the middle classes from the aristocracy was their need to earn money.
 Although it was not necessarily in short supply (certainly not in the way the lower classes struggled to afford the basic things), the need to keep up appearances meant a healthy income was required.

 To maintain and demonstrate their status, the middle classes had to keep some type of household.
 It was expected that the family would have at least one, if not more, domestic servants.
-In the lower middle class household this may have consisted of a general domestic help.
-In houses of the more affluent they may have employed more highly trained specialists (such as cooks or nurse-maids).
+In the lower-middle-class household, this may have consisted of a general domestic help.
+In houses of the more affluent, they may have employed more highly trained specialists (such as cooks or nursemaids).

 Perhaps the most famous of these books, Mrs Beeton’s Book of Household Management, was published in 1861.
-Not only did it contain recipes, it also included everything the middle class woman needed to know about running a home.
-Topics covered included dealing with servants and servants pay; looking after children’s health; how to dress; how to choose friends and acquaintances, receive morning calls or seat guests at the dinner table.
+Not only did it contain recipes, it also included everything the middle-class woman needed to know about running a home.
+Topics included dealing with servants and servants pay; looking after children’s health; how to dress; how to choose friends and acquaintances, receive morning calls or seat guests at the dinner table.

 iii) The Domestic Ideal

-The middle class family followed the Victorian domestic ideal of a loving and hard-working father, a nurturing mother and dutiful sons and daughters.
-Unlike the upper classes who had nannies and governesses to take care of childcare, or the lower classes who sent children to work from an early age, middle class children had more of a relationship with their parents.
+The middle-class family followed the Victorian domestic ideal of a loving and hard-working father, a nurturing mother and dutiful sons and daughters.
+Unlike the upper classes who had nannies and governesses to take care of childcare, or the lower classes who sent children to work from an early age, middle-class children had more of a relationship with their parents.

 The close proximity meant that parents closely monitored their children who, as a result, had less freedom than working class children.
-The parents were also keen to not give children everything they wanted.
+The parents were also keen not to give children everything they wanted.
 This often lead to strict discipline and guidelines.

 Children typically loved and idealized their parents, especially their mother.
 Because the family usually had at least one domestic servant, the mother had more time to spend with her children.
 It meant she was involved in their general upbringing and was responsible for teaching them moral and religious duties.
 The father, however, provided financial support for the family and was the ultimate head of the household.
 They were often harder on their sons than daughters reasoning that as their sons would one day lead their own families, they needed to learn how to behave.
-Middle class men did not marry until their late twenties because of the importance of being financially stable.
+Middle-class men did not marry until their late twenties because of the importance of being financially stable.

-Other qualities expected of the middle class family included sobriety, thrift, ambition and punctuality.
+Other qualities expected of the middle-class family included sobriety, thrift, ambition and punctuality.
 They were intolerant of laziness.
-Even when they were not working they expected their leisure time to be used constructively.
+Even when they were not working, they expected their leisure time to be used constructively.